Ljiljana Maletin in Novi Sad, Serbia photo: Dragan Vojvodic

 She is cofounder of NGO and AiR Artbox from Novi Sad.

 I am oriented towards women contemporary art, different cultures& image studies.
 The essence of my interest is art and the artist, in literal and figurative meaning.

-In my writings, I make references to contemporary women visual artists, writers, musicians, photographer, directors… in a very personal blend.
+In my writings, I make references to contemporary women visual artists, writers, musicians, photographers, directors… in a very personal blend.

 My writings are about transforming my experience into something textual.
 My narratives are all between reality and fiction (a journey into interior of the mind).
 Meanings, connotations and associations come after initial experience.
 So, being a writer means healing my own wounds and opening them, again.

 I have been inventing fictional, non-fictional narratives and art essays since I started to experience traveling as a way of generating my life and desire.
-Traveling inspired me to work in several literary genres (fictional novel, short stories, research essays etc.).
+Traveling inspired me to work in several literary genres (fictional novels, short stories, research essays etc.).

 Writing and traveling have a lot in common: life around us doesn’t support our habits and the way we observe things anymore and we need to be more open, flexible and artistic…

-Simply being a Serbian is no longer enough for me – I need to utilize the talent of people from different culture, tradition, religion and I am trying to understand what people have in common and what divides them at an individual, national and cultural level; to understand the complexity of the concept of national and personal identity.
+Simply being Serbian is no longer enough for me .
+I need to utilize the talent of people from different cultures, traditions, religions.
+I am trying to understand what people have in common and what divides them at an individual, national and cultural level; to understand the complexity of the concept of national and personal identity.
 So, that is the reason why traveling is the most important elements in my artistic life.

 Since 2006 I have been trying to paint a portrait of people and environment based on my imagination, personal experience and image studies.
 I took part in artists’ retreats in Iceland, Norway, Sweden, France, Portugal, Spain and Finland.

 During July 2010, upon a recommendation from the Upernavik Museum Curator, I was selected by the Museum Board to be the writer-in-residence at Upernavik Museum, in Artic Greenland, the most northern museum in the world.